blurwind/blurwind/README.md

 - Previously developer and owner of the Discord bot [Phishield](https://phishield.xyz) - April 2023 to August 2023 (250+ servers for 700k+ users)

 # Reach Me
-- You can contact me [via Discord](https://discord.com/users/1055478076013817936) and for professional enquiries, send an e-mail to [contact.umbrella@proton.me](mailto:contact.umbrella@proton.me)
+- You can contact me [via Discord](https://discord.com/users/1055478076013817936) and for professional enquiries, send an e-mail to [onze-development@proton.me](mailto:onze-development@proton.me)

 <p align="center">